 Get off at the metro Jacques Bonsergent or République.
 Walk down rue de Lancry to La Crèmerie (41 rue de Lancry).
 It won’t disappoint.
 Cheeses, wine, deli offerings and more await.

 Pick up some fruit and vegetables at Les Halles Lancry (42 rue de Lancry) and swing ’round the corner to Du Pain et des Idées (34 rue Yves Toudic).
-Grab a baguette and a tartine aux Pommes and you are all set for a brilliant picnic canal-side.
+Grab a baguette or their signature Pain des Amis and a tartine aux Pommes and you are all set for a brilliant picnic canal-side.

 2. Stand On A Bridge And Watch The Barges